brianfrankcooper/YCSB/scylla/README.md

 ### 2. Latency correction

-To measure latency correctly, it is not enough to just set a target.
+To measure latency, it is not enough to just set a target.
-The latencies must be measured according to the running schedule.
+The latencies must be measured with the correction as we apply a closed-class loader to the open-class problem.
 This is what YCSB calls an Intended operation.

+Intended operations have points in time when they were intended to be executed according to the scheduler defined by the load target (--target).
+We must correct measurement if we did not manage to execute an operation in time.

-This fair measurement consists of the operation latency and its correction to the point of its intended execution.
+The fair measurement consists of the operation latency and its correction to the point of its intended execution.
 Even if you don’t want to have a completely fair measurement, use “both”:

-    --measurement.interval=both
+    -p measurement.interval=both

 Other options are “op” and “intended”. “op” is the default.

-Another flag that affects measurement quality is the type of histogram “--measurementtype” but for a long time, it uses “hdrhistogram” that must be fine for most use cases.
+Another flag that affects measurement quality is the type of histogram “-p measurementtype” but for a long time, it uses “hdrhistogram” that must be fine for most use cases.

 ### 3. Latency percentiles and multiple loaders